-ee months ended ber 31, 2013 Three months ended December 31, 2012
+ee months ended aber 31, 2013 ree months ended nber 31, 2012

 Cash interest income \$ \$

 PIK interest income 424

 OID income

-Total \$ - \$ 424
+Total \$ \$ 424

 Note 8.
 Taxable/Distributable Income and Dividend Distributions

 Taxable income differs from net increase (decrease) in net assets resulting from operations primarily due to: (1) unrealized appreciation (depreciation) on investments, as investment gains and losses are not included in taxable income until they are realized; (2) origination and exit fees received in connection with investments in portfolio companies; (3) organizational and deferred offering costs; (4) recognition of interest income on certain loans; and (5) income or loss recognition on exited investments.